 When it comes to investing, the importance of getting an early start can't be overstated.
 The time value of money means that $5,000 per year invested from ages 25 to 35 will ultimately compound to more than that same $5,000 per year invested from ages 35 to 65.

 But investing your hard-earned money before you have a solid investment philosophy in place could mean spinning your wheels with a too-diversified portfolio that doesn't help you achieve your financial goals.
 It's important to understand how you'll handle investment risk and why you make certain decisions before you create a strategy, and learning about different wealth management personas makes that possible.

 Read on to learn more about some common investor 'personas' and how they can drive your financial plan.

 The Guardian persona tends to be big-picture oriented.
 By focusing on a broad general philosophy and the greater purpose of investing, Guardians place a priority on wealth preservation and are always conscious of what they want their investments to accomplish.
-The big-picture mindset of the Guardian investor means they can often be slowed down by the nitty-gritty decisions of investing; instead, Guardians thrive with the convenience of automatic contributions and fund purchases, letting them focus their investment energy on long-term strategies.
+The big-picture mindset of this investor persona example means they can often be slowed down by the nitty-gritty decisions of investing; instead, Guardians thrive with the convenience of automatic contributions and fund purchases, letting them focus their investment energy on long-term strategies.